About the Great Barrier Reef Marine Park

-- To achieve management of the marine park primarily through the community's commitment to the protection of the Great Barrier Reef and its understanding and acceptance of the provisions of zoning, regulations and management practices.
+- To manage the marine park primarily through the community's commitment to the protection of the Great Barrier Reef and its understanding about and acceptance of the provisions of zoning, regulations and management practices.

 - To work with Aboriginal and Torres Strait Islanders in a way that takes account of traditional affiliations, culture and rights in management of the park.

 - To minimise regulation of, and interference in, human activities consistent with meeting the goal and other aims of the authority.

 - To achieve its goals and aims by employing high calibre people, assisting them to reach their full potential, providing a rewarding and caring work environment, and encouraging them to pursue relevant training and development opportunities.